endurantgames/cosmiclegends/src/chargen/generic_abilities.md

     during the current Storyline without paying any Might.
     This is an *Arsenal* Ability.

+Break the Fourth Wall
+:   Your hero knows they're in a comic book -- or, if you'd like, in a
+    tabletop roleplaying game based on a comic book.
+(Or possibly even in a movie or television show based on a superhero comic book.)

+    When you roll to advance the Outwit goal, if you reference this meta-knowledge in a nonsensical way, count all 4s, 5s, or 6s as successes.

 Dependable Allies
 :   You have a network of normal people upon whom you can rely for help.
 While
     they're not quite at the level of a Knight or an Expert, they all have